Google Drive not syncing. Here are 7 solutions to fix this

 The first thing we’re going to try is simply reinstalling Google Drive.
 That way, the service will completely reset, and occasional bugs may disappear.

 - Quit Google Drive.
-You will do this by opening the icon in notification area.
+You will do this by opening the icon in the notification area.

 - Uninstall Google Drive.

 - Rename your Google Drive folder on your local storage whatever you like.

 - Download the latest version of Google Drive and install.

 - Syncing should work now.